RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

       ` python -m pip install requests`

 ## Demonstration Overview
-This demonstration shows a simple COBOL IBM® CICS® "green screen" application accessing VSAM data using `EXEC CICS` statements where that data is actually stored in a PostreSQL database.
+This demonstration shows a simple COBOL CICS "green screen" application accessing VSAM data using `EXEC CICS` statements where that data is actually stored in a PostreSQL database.

 The demonstration includes a Python script that helps create the enterprise server instance.

    - The script creates the enterprise server instance in the `BANKMFDB` subdirectory of this project.
    - The script creates the instance by using (almost exclusively) the ESCWA Admin API.
-   - A single command-line utility, `caspcrd`, is used to create the default IBM CICS resource definition file.
+   - A single command-line utility, `caspcrd`, is used to create the default CICS resource definition file.
    - The script configures the enterprise server instances for use with JCL and with the catalogued VSAM data sets.  <!-- the original text was: "instances configured for use with JCL and the VSAM datasets are catalogued"  -->
    - The script configures the enterprise server instance as a 64-bit server.
 You can change the configuration and deploy a 32-bit server (see Step 6 in the procedure below).
    - The enterprise server instance uses pre-built application modules.